How to promote a restaurant

 If you are in a town centre or busy high street, it's likely that there is a lot of competition all vying for potential custom.
 Therefore, your restaurant outdoor signs must draw people in effectively.

 A 2002 study investigated what information people search for when selecting a restaurant.
-They suggested that advertisements which highlight prices are a "fundamental marketing tool" in order for a restaurant to be selected over a competitor, as price is often the crucial decider between two appealing choices .
+They suggested that advertisements which highlight prices are a crucially important marketing tool in order for a restaurant to be selected over a competitor, as price is often the crucial decider between two appealing choices .

 How to promote your restaurant for next to nothing